DHTMLX/docs-suite/docs/grid/configuration.md

 ## Row expander

 The row expander functionality allows using nested content in Grid sub-rows.
-You can add a subGrid or any other Suite widget, as well as some HTML content into a sub-row.
+You can add a Grid or any other Suite widget, as well as some HTML content into a sub-row.
+The number of nesting levels is unlimited.

 :::tip Pro version only
 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.